 We couldn’t do what we do without our volunteers and donors.
 Together, we’re making a difference – and you can, too.
 Become a volunteer, make a tax-deductible donation, or participate in a fundraising event to help us save lives.

 At the American Cancer Society, we’re on a mission to free the world from cancer.
 Until we do, we’ll be funding and conducting research, sharing expert information, supporting patients, and spreading the word about prevention.
 All so you can live longer — and better.

 Thank you for your interest in the American Cancer Society.
-To request your Free Gift Planning Options and Strategies Booklet, simply enter your information below.
+To request your Free Gift Planning Options and Strategies brochure, simply enter your information below.